 Cultural sensitivity enriches your visit and supports a positive impact on the local community.

 A friendly "Talofa" (Hello) is the common greeting.
-Handshakes are frequent, especially when meeting people for the first time.
+Handshakes are frequent, especially when meeting people for the initial time.
 Politeness and respect for elders and community leaders are greatly appreciated.

 Modesty is important in Tuvaluan culture.
 Females ought to wear shorts or skirts that cover the knees and keep shoulders covered, especially away from designated shorelines.